JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 </div>

-Use regular indent (4 spaces) for constructor parameters.
+Use regular indent (four spaces) for constructor parameters.

 > Rationale: This ensures that properties declared in the primary constructor have the same indentation as properties
 > declared in the body of a class.